bbolli/plagg/README.md

 * Version 1.12, 2012-02-06
   - Add the -f option to suppress entry footers
   - Use the tumblr.com entry id as file name if present
+* Version 1.12a, 2012-02-06
+  - Fix the tumblr id parsing if the entry has no link

 5. TODO
 -------